Formula vs. Breastfeeding: Making the Right Choice

 As a mother, my end goal was to feed my baby.
 Before I had my son, I knew I wanted to breastfeed him for only six months.
 But I chose to go on because it worked for me and my family.
 As a mother, you will know the right choice once your baby arrives.

-And even after deciding, if you want to revise your decision, go ahead.
+And even after making a decision, you can always reconsider and choose what feels right for you and your baby.
 But always speak to your doctor.
 My gynaecologist helped me with a variety of options before I found breastfeeding and pumping to be the perfect fit for me and my baby.

 As a mother, I can tell you nothing in the world can prepare you for a baby until you bring one home.
 Breastfeeding or formula feeding both have their benefits.
-And as one mother to another, no one is judging you for the decisions you make.
-So long as you have a healthy, happy, and well-fed baby, all is good.
+And as one mother to another, don't worry about judgements on your decisions.
+So long as you have a healthy, happy, and well-fed baby.

 If you, like me, would like to include a mix of exclusive and partial breastfeeding in your routine, excellent.
 But even if you don’t, formula feeding offers similar nutrients and bonding time with your baby.
 Remember it is always the mother’s choice, as it should be.